-- A. Computation.
-In computing any period of time, the date of the act or event from which the designated period of time begins to run shall not be included.
-The last day of the period so computed shall be included, unless it is a Saturday, a Sunday, or a legal holiday.
-When a period of time prescribed or allowed is less than seven (7) days, intermediate Saturdays, Sundays, and legal holidays shall be excluded in the computation. - 1.
-As used in these rules, "legal holiday" means those holidays designated by the NPTEC, including but not limited to: New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, National Indian Day, Memorial Day, Whitebird War Memorial, Juneteenth, Independence Day, Big Hole War Memorial, Labor Day, Bears Paw War Memorial, Veterans Day, Thanksgiving Day and day after Thanksgiving, and Christmas Day. - B. Enlargement.
+- 1. As used in these rules, "legal holiday" means those holidays designated by the NPTEC, including but not limited to: New Year's Day, Martin Luther King, Jr. Day, Presidents' Day, National Indian Day, Memorial Day, Whitebird War Memorial, Juneteenth, Independence Day, Big Hole War Memorial, Labor Day, Bears Paw War Memorial, Veterans Day, Thanksgiving Day and day after Thanksgiving, and Christmas Day. - B. Enlargement.
 The judge may for cause shown at any time in its discretion, with or without motion, order the period enlarged if the request is made before the expiration of the period originally prescribed or as extended by a previous order.
 If a request is made after the expiration of the prescribed period, the judge may permit the act to be done if failure to act is in the opinion of the judge excusable.

-Section 2.10.53 Contempt of Court [1-1-45]
+Section 2.10.076 Contempt of Court [1-1-45]

 - A. Any person or persons found guilty of any of the following acts shall be adjudged to be in contempt of court and shall be punished as the court may direct. - 1.
 Disorderly, contemptuous, or insolent behavior toward the judge while holding court, tending to interrupt the due course of a trial or other judicial proceeding; - 2.
-A breach of the peace, boisterous conduct, or violent disturbance in the presence of the judge, or in the immediate vicinity of the court held by him, tending to interrupt the due course of a trial or other judicial proceeding; - 3.
+A breach of the peace, boisterous conduct, or violent disturbance in the presence of the judge, or in the immediate vicinity of the court held by them, tending to interrupt the due course of a trial or other judicial proceeding; - 3.
 Disobedience or resistance to the carrying out of a lawful order or process made or issued by the judge; - 4.
 Disobedience to a subpoena duly serviced, or refusing to be sworn or to answer as a witness; - 5.
-Rescuing or interfering with any person or property in the custody of a police officer acting under an order of the court or process of the court;
+Rescuing or interfering with any person or property in the custody of a police officer acting under an order of the court or process of the court; - 6.
+Failure to appear for jury duty when properly notified. - B. When a contempt is committed in the immediate view and presence of the judge, it may be punished summarily.
+To that end, an order must be made reciting the facts as they occurred and adjudging that the person proceeded against is thereby guilty of the contempt, and that he be punished as therein prescribed.